-Hurricane Laura Forms, Forecast To Hit Gulf Coast As A Major Hurricane
+Hurricane Laura Forms, Forecast To Hit U.S. Gulf Coast As A Major Hurricane

 Laura was declared a hurricane Tuesday morning, when a NOAA hurricane hunter aircraft detected maximum sustained winds of 75 mph as the storm's center was crossing into the Gulf of Mexico.
 It's expected to draw more power from the gulf's warm waters.

-"Significant strengthening is forecast during the next 48 hours," NHC forecaster Eric Blake said in his morning advisory.
+"Significant strengthening is forecast during the next 48 hours," NHC forecaster Eric Blake said in his advisory.

-A hurricane watch is now in effect from San Luis Pass, Texas, to west of Morgan City, La.
-Such alerts normally go out roughly 48 hours before tropical-storm-force winds could arrive.
+A hurricane warning is now in effect from San Luis Pass, Texas — just south of Galveston — to Intracoastal City, La., meaning hurricane conditions are expected somewhere within the warning area, likely within 36 hours.
+The first tropical-storm-force winds could reach the U.S. mainland Wednesday morning.

+The weather agency issued a storm surge warning for an even wider area, from San Luis Pass to the mouth of the Mississippi River.

+"Historically, the storm surge is the leading cause of fatalities in these tropical systems," NHC Director Ken Graham said.

+If the surge peaks at the same time as high tide, areas such as Sea Rim State Park, Texas, Sabine Lake and Calcasieu Lake could see water that is 9-13 feet deep, the hurricane center says.

-The storm is moving west-northwest at nearly 17 mph – and forecasters say its long westward trip across the Gulf will give it time to strengthen.
+The storm is currently moving west-northwest – and forecasters say its long westward trip across the Gulf will give it time to strengthen.

-When the storm arrives, the affected area could be large: Laura is projecting tropical storm-force winds for 175 miles from its center, and it will bring huge amounts of rain to inland areas.
+When the storm arrives, experts warn, the affected area could be much larger than the cones that appear on forecast maps: Laura is projecting tropical storm-force winds for 175 miles from its center, and it will bring huge amounts of rain to inland areas.

-"There is a risk of life-threatening storm surge from San Luis Pass, Texas, to Ocean Springs, Mississippi, within the next 48 hours," the NHC says, describing a a storm surge watch that is now in effect.
+"There is a risk of life-threatening storm surge from San Luis Pass, Texas, to Ocean Springs, Mississippi, within the next 48 hours," the NHC says, describing a storm surge watch that is now in effect.

 Category 3 storms like Laura is expected to become routinely cause "devastating damage" to homes, trees and infrastructure, according to the National Weather Service.
 Recent Category 3 storms include Harvey, which hit Texas in 2017, and Rita, which hit Louisiana in 2005.